lmammino/next-sample-file-upload-app/README.md

 # Luciano Mammino - 2020-12-06

-A simple Next.js application to manage file uploads to a folder.
+An attempt to build a simple Next.js application to manage file uploads to a folder in just 48 hours.

 ## Installation